10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 OceanWP – feature-rich yet still relatively fast

-OceanWP sits in an interesting spot: it’s more feature-rich than super-minimal themes, but still appears in fast-theme round-ups.
+OceanWP sits in an interesting spot: it is more feature-rich than super-minimal themes, but still appears in fast-theme round-ups.

 Hello theme – fastest when paired with a disciplined Elementor setup

 The Hello theme from Elementor is essentially a bare-bones shell designed specifically for Elementor sites.
-It’s one of the lightest possible starting points when you’re committed to Elementor as your builder.
+It is one of the lightest possible starting points when you are committed to Elementor as your builder.

 - The Hello theme itself is extremely minimal and fast.

-- Your real performance will depend almost entirely on how you use Elementor – number of widgets, animations, third-party add-ons, etc.
+- Your real performance will depend almost entirely on how you use Elementor, the number of widgets, animations, third-party add-ons, etc.

-If you’re building Elementor landing pages and you’re willing to be strict about performance, Hello + careful Elementor usage can still hit high PSI scores.
+If you are building Elementor landing pages and you are willing to be strict about performance, Hello + careful Elementor usage can still hit high PSI scores.

-Product angle: Use Hello only if you’re sure Elementor is central to your workflow; otherwise, Astra, Kadence, or Blocksy might give you more flexibility with Gutenberg while remaining fast.
+Product angle: Use Hello only if you are sure Elementor is central to your workflow; otherwise, Astra, Kadence, or Blocksy might give you more flexibility with Gutenberg while remaining fast.

 E-commerce sites are naturally heavier (cart fragments, analytics, third-party scripts), so starting with a fast WooCommerce theme is critical.